 Cary Medical Center is 65-bed acute care hospital in Caribou, Maine.
 Well-known for its patient-centered services, the hospital and its staff have won numerous state and national awards for quality in both customer service and clinical performance.
 The Cary family includes approximately 540 employees, 60 active medical staff providers, 100 courtesy and consulting physicians, and 75 volunteers.

-In collaboration with Pines Health Services, Cary Medical Center services include: general and vascular surgery, pediatrics, 24-hour emergency medicine, obstetrics and gynecology, orthopedics, physical and occupational therapy, neurology, one-day surgery, family practice, sports medicine, cardiac and pulmonary rehabilitation, occupational health, internal medicine, ophthalmology, urology, radiology, pathology, and a wide variety of specialty clinics (see list below).
+In collaboration with Pines Health Services, Cary Medical Center services include: general and vascular surgery, pediatrics, 24-hour emergency medicine, obstetrics and gynecology, orthopedics and sports medicine, cancer care, physical and occupational therapy, neurology, one-day surgery, family practice, sports medicine, cardiac and pulmonary rehabilitation, occupational health, internal medicine, ophthalmology, urology, radiology, pathology, and a wide variety of specialty clinics (see list below).

 In recent years, significant investments in technology have been made to enhance patient services, reduce the risk of medical errors, and to improve access to health information.
 At Cary Medical Center, we’ve proven that you can have the most modern medical technology while providing personal, compassionate care.
 This high tech, high touch approach to healthcare separates Cary Medical Center from many hospitals in the United States.
 In fact, Cary Medical Center has been listed in the top 2% of hospitals in the nation for health information and patient safety technology.